axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-20-rhatchery.markdown

  <p>What the app does?</p>

 <h1>rCommunities</h1>
  <p>Rather than putting ourselves at the center of things, we figured that a better way to help people make the transformation is by having them help each other and that is what the Communities are for.
-First we go through the Trust Agreement process with each person, and then we introduce them to an <span class="_quotespan">rCommunity</span> which is a group of people with compatible <em>Trust Agreements</em> and interested in similar things.</p>
+First we go through the Trust Agreement process with each person, and then we introduce them to an <em>rCommunity</em> which is a group of people with compatible <em>Trust Agreements</em> and interested in similar things.</p>
  <p>There already are a few rCommunities.</p>
   <h2>rCORE</h2>
    <p><em>CORE Communications</em> is an interpretation service focused on injuries covered by the US <em>Worker&rsquo;s Comp</em> insurance.</p>